Some paper creations make your day better while some others help to lift you broken mood. Here is one that does both. Just give it a try!

 Making a Paper House

 This is a paper craft which is close to my heart.
-I learned it when I was just 12 years old from my father who presently is a retired art teacher.
+I learned it when I was just 12 years old from my father who is currently a retired art teacher.
 It is very easy to make and it amazes anyone who sees it.

 An important thing about this craft is that the materials required for making it is easily available in your cupboard.
 There is no need to purchase any specific products from the market to make it.
 Kids can have lot of fun making paper houses.
 It will help them to develop their skills and imagination.

 This craft is suitable to design miniature houses for school projects and exhibition.
 I used it once in an exhibition for disaster management and it got a lot of appreciation.

 Paper houses can be also used as a decoration.
 You can keep it in your showcase and see how your friends like it.
 Some of my friends call it the "house inside a house."

 It can also be used as a gift.
 You can present it along with the birthday greeting card or with other gifts, adding an impression to your birthday present.